Liebowitz social anxiety scale: Reliability and validity

-LSAS Self-Report Questionnaire
+LSAS self-report questionnaire

 The LSAS has been used as a self-report measure (LSAS-SR).
 Studies by Baker and colleagues have shown a high reliability and validity to the self-report questionnaire, consistent with the clinician-administered version of the LSAS, with the only exception being the fear subscale of performance situations.
 All subscales measures show high test-retest reliability.
 However, some differences did exist between clinician and the self-report measures.
 For a full discussion see Baker and Cox.
 Research has also established the structural validity and other metric qualities (i.e., internal reliability, test-retest) of the French adaptation of the LSAS-SR.

-LSAS for Children and Adolescents (LSAS-CA)
+LSAS for children and adolescents (LSAS-CA)

 Similarly to the regular LSAS, the LSAS-CA also has a clinician administered version of the rest and a self-report version (LSAS-CA-SR).

 In the clinician administered version, subjects with social anxiety disorder had significantly higher LSAS-CA scores than subjects with other anxiety disorders and healthy controls.
 The study also showed high internal consistency and high test-retest reliability.

 The self-report version of the Scale has been extensively tested on the Spanish population, with results high in validity and reliability.
 They also found significant differences in the scores for some sub-scales (total fear) between males and females.
 Recent studies have also established the structural validity of the French version of the test, including reliable internal consistency and other psychometric properties.